 The tension in this scene comes from respect, but the brilliance of this screenplay is that it lets the tension boil over and change the objective of the scene.

 In the beginning, it’s about these men seeing eye to eye.
 In the end, it’s about the audience understanding the tragedy that made Quint who he is, and the true nightmare of the monster these men rush to square off with.

 This reveal is done just through the dialogue.
 It’s a simple question and answer.

 It’s a competition.
 One Quint knows he holds the trump card for.
 If you put this beside The Godfather scene we watched, it’s eerily similar.
 Tension, diffuse tension, let the tension boil over.

-All along the truth is left carefully unsaid but clearly indicated:
+All along the truth is left carefully unsaid but indicated:

 A man-eating shark is hunting them.
 Or are they hunting the man-eating shark?
-Sounds like you should read our internal and external conflict post to figure that out!
+It sounds like you should read our internal and external conflict post to figure that out!

 How to Write A Conversation (with a Twist)